clojia/independent-research/2019-08-JK-Networks.md

 Where N.A. stands for neighborhood aggregation.

 ##### Influence Distribution and Random Walks
-The paper also defines influence score for any node as
+By measuring how much a change in the input feature y affects the representation of x in the last layer, the paper also defines influence score for any node as

 <img src="images/jump-score.png" width="300">

+to measure the sensitivity of node x to node y (or the influence of y on x).

-The t-step random walk distribution P_t of v_0 is
+As the t-step random walk distribution P_t of v_0 is

 <img src="images/jump-walk.png" width="150">